-- medicines to treat high blood pressure e.g. guanethidine, propranolol
+- medicines for high blood pressure e.g. guanethidine, clonidine

 This list does not include all medicines that may interact with Trifluoperazine.

-Trifluoperazine must not be taken together with antacids.
-If you must take antacids, take between meals at least 2 hours after you have taken Trifluoperazine.
+This medicine should not be taken with antacids as antacids could reduce the effectiveness of Trifluoperazine.
+If you must take antacids, take between meals at least 2 hours after you have taken this medicine.

 Avoid alcohol.
-Alcohol will worsen the dizziness and drowsiness caused by Trifluoperazine.
+Alcohol intake may worsen the dizziness and drowsiness caused by Trifluoperazine.